pinacai/PINAC_Workspace/README.md

     ```bash
     npm run dev
     ```
-> **NOTICE**: Currently you have to give both OPENAI & GEMINI API otherwise the server will go through an error, if you have one key, put the other one randomly anything, but don't select that Model to use.

 > **Remember**: Always activate the Python virtual env with the command `source env/bin/activate` before starting the app with the command `npm run dev`.
 Otherwise, the server will not start.

 ## 🎉 Contributing